Kimbatt/btc-address-generator/split/README.md

 # Split version
-This folder contains the index.html file spit into parts, so it is easier to read
+This folder contains the index.html file split into parts, so it is easier to read